saadmk11/comment-webpage-screenshot/README.md

 ## Capture Screenshots for Static HTML Pages

-If your repository contains only static files and does not require a server to run.
+If your repository contains only static files and does not require a server.
-You can just put the file path of the HTML files you want to take screenshot of
+You can just put the file path of the HTML files you want to take screenshot of.

 **Example:**